-Policy on making up missed work: Except in the case of certified illness or other UF accepted excuse (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx), there will be no make-up option for a missed exam or late assignment.
-Where possible, make-ups should be arranged by email or in person prior to the expected absence.
+Policy for completing missed assignments: Except in the case of certified illness or other excuse accepted by UF (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx), there will be no option for retaking a missed exam or completing a late assignment.
+Where possible, this should be arranged by email or in person prior to the expected absence.
 In case of illness, student should contact instructor on his or her return to classes and produce documentation of their illness or emergency.

-Cell phone and laptop policy: Students must turn cell phones to silent before coming to class.
-Cell phones may never be used in class.
-Students may use laptops, e-readers, or tablets in class only to view texts under discussion.
-Students who violate this policy will receive an absence for the class period and may lose their right to use technology in the classroom.
+Cell phone ad Laptop policy: Students must turn cell phones to silent mode before coming to class.
+Cell phones cannot be used in class.
+Laptops, e-readers, or tablets can be used only to view material that is pertinent to the texts under discussion.
+Students found in violation of this policy will not be allowed to use their electronic devices for the rest of the class.